Staff profile

 About

-I am an Associate Professor in Respiratory Physiology in the School of Human Sciences and an active researcher at the Human Science Research Centre.
+I am a Professor in Clinical Exercise Science in the School of Sport and Exercise Science and an active researcher in the Biomedical and Clinical Exercise Science Research Theme.
 After completing an undergraduate (2011) and PhD programme (2015) at the University of Derby, I joined the teaching team as a tutor in exercise physiology at Loughborough University (2015) before returning to Derby on a lectureship in 2016.

-My research focus is in the area of respiratory physiology and my current projects are on understanding recovery patterns in people with Long COVID.
+My research focus is in the area of clinical exercise physiology and my current projects are on understanding recovery patterns in people with Long COVID.
 I am currently leading several international investigations to increase understanding and awareness of Long COVID, including clinical datasets and lived experience.
 Our aim with this research is to develop bespoke patient-centred pathways to restore the functional status and quality of life.

 I am also accredited as a clinical exercise physiologist by the Registration Council for Clinical Physiologists (RCCP) as an exercise scientist by BASES and continue to work with athletes from applied settings.